-- Playground nearest to Parking Lot 3 (1st playground in the slideshow above): Best for toddlers, only a few areas where they can fall.
+- Playground nearest to Parking Lot 3: Best for toddlers, only a few areas where they can fall.
 My tall 8yo kept hitting his head on the equipment.

 - Playground past the volleyball court: For bigger kids, since there’s more to do here.
 Loved the fish-shaped ladder.
 Picnic area right off playground.

 - This park can be very busy on holiday weekends.